julioselva/poker-legends/README.md

 # POKER LEGENDS
-A 52-cards poker statless game engine buit with NodeJS, NestJS, TypeScript, RxJS and algebraic data types.
+A 52-card poker stateless game engine built with NodeJS, NestJS, TypeScript, RxJS, and algebraic data types.

 ## Purpose
-This game engine (GE) is stateless and responsible for game evaluation, rules and actions.
+This game engine (GE) is stateless and responsible for game evaluation, rules, and actions.
-To have a complete game, one must have a dealer between the GE and the customer-facing interface.
+To have a complete game, a dealer must be between the GE and the customer-facing interface.

 The GE do not own this responsibility: authn, authz and persistence, instead it calculates each game step.